Dropshipping SEO: The Biggest Growth Lever in Your Store

 Once you’ve identified your “money” keywords (the ones that will draw lots of potential customers to your site), it’s time to do a little on-page SEO.
 That’s the process of adding keywords to critical places in the content of your pages.

-And the golden rule for on-page SEO is: “One keyword — one page.”
+The golden rule for an effective on-page SEO strategy is: “One keyword — one page.”
 Don’t stuff your pages with keywords (or their variations!).
-Map keywords to your pages, then optimize them (sparingly!)
+Map keywords to your pages, then optimize them (sparingly!).

 For example, “glucosamine for cats” and “cat glucosamine” are the same keyword in Google’s eyes – they return the same results when searched.

-However, you can use the more trafficked term as an H1 and the less trafficked one as an H2 on that product page.
+However, on that product page, you can use the more trafficked term as an H1 and the less trafficked one as an H2.

-But you shouldn’t, for instance, use “best glucosamine for cats” on that page as that’s an entirely different search intent and doesn’t provide the same search results when searched.
+But you shouldn’t, for instance, use “best glucosamine for cats” on that page as that has an entirely different search intent and doesn’t provide the same results when searched.

-Follow these steps to optimize your pages with your chosen keywords:
+Follow these steps to optimize pages for keywords:

 1. Add your keywords to your content headers on your product pages.
 These are your H1s, H2s, H3s, and so on in your text.
-The main title (H1) should be super simple – it should just be the product’s name (for example, “Austin Air Health Main Plus Air Purifier.”)
+The main title (H1) should be super simple – it should just be the product’s name.
+For example, “Austin Air Healthmate Plus Air Purifier.”

 2. Your H2 should support the H1, and include the second most commonly-searched keyword in your keyword family.
-We often recommend formulating the H2 as a question, so it gets attention from the reader.
+We often recommend formulating the H2 as a question, so it gets the attention of the reader.

 3. Add keywords to your page’s metadata (also known as meta tags).
 The title tag is the headline users see on SERPs and is arguably the most important meta tag for SEO.

-4. Make your meta descriptions compelling.
+4. Write compelling meta descriptions.
 These brief summaries of your page’s content appear under your page title in search results.
 If you write these well, you’ll make people want to click on your pages over your competitors, earning you more organic traffic.
+Here are a few tips for writing effective meta descriptions:

-• Let people know what they’ll find when they click (so they don’t bounce when they get there).
+• Let people know what they’ll find when they arrive on your page (so they don’t bounce when they get there).

 • Tell them to click on your CTA.